paperclip-ui/legacy-paperclip/README.md

 ### Compiles to plain code

 No interpreters or runtimes.
 Paperclip UIs compile directly to your target framework (currently only React for Alpha, more planned later).
-This also means that you'll eventually be able to re-use Paperclip UIs acoss different languages that make up your stack.

 ### Scoped styling